Maysha-Khanom-Moon/ph__m7__responsive-website-layout/sumarry.md

 - to center a element: margin auto or position absolute or flexbox or grid
 - if element width define by % then it never move by normal display: flex; justify-content.
     - solution: wrap whole element via a div and use flex at the parent element.
+    - actually need space to move the element.
+    - it also applicable for align-items.